-43.2 Office of the Dean of a School or Institution
+43.2 Office of the Dean of a School, Institution or Students

 The dean is responsible for all academic matters, academic faculty, academic programs, students and student life.
 He is assisted by the Assistant Deans and the Administrative Assistant.
 He reports directly to the PVC Academics.
+The Dean of Students is responsible for all Students' non-academic affairs and the Students' Association.